Robert Lewandowski confident ‘genius’ Pep Guardiola can get Manchester City out of ‘very difficult situation’

 Lewandowski’s love of esports

-Lewandowski was speaking to CNN following the launch of his partnership with G2A, a website that sells video games.
+Lewandowski was speaking to CNN following the launch of his partnership with G2A, a marketplace for digital entertainment selling video game keys, subscriptions and more.

 His passion for esports, in particular his love of Formula One, stems from the social aspect of gaming he has enjoyed since he was young.
 Even today, Lewandowski says he’ll spend much of his time gaming when friends go to visit him in Barcelona.